rcsb/rcsb-mojave-tools/README.md

 # RCSB-MOJAVE-TOOLS
 This repository contains tools to work with JSON schemas.
 You can use it for:

+#### Releasing project to Maven Central
+This project should be released to maven central under the `org.rcsb` group id.
+Run:

+`mvn -Prelease release:prepare`

+`mvn -Prelease release:perform`

 #### Loading JSON Schemas
 You can use `org.rcsb.mojave.tools.jsonschema.SchemaLoader` API to read and write schemas.